Mira0507/path_variable_public/README.md

 /usr/bin/echo
 ```

 If you knew or guessed that the command `which` shows location of the command, you're absolutely right!
-I figured out that `echo` locates in the directory `/usr/bin`.
-That's the third one out of nine paths printed by `echo $PATH`.
+I figured out that the `echo` locates in the directory `/usr/bin`.
+That's the eighth one out of sixteen paths printed by `echo $PATH`.

-What if I search for a command that's not present on my computer?
+What if I search for a command that's not present for invisible on my computer?
 Searching for a random command `cool` gives no output as shown below:

 ```bash
 $ which cool
 $
 ```

-That's because my computer failed to find where it locates Unlike the case `echo`.
+That's because my computer failed to find where it locates unlike the case of `echo`.
 It means my computer has no idea what to do for the command.

 Given that, two requirements are needed if you want to run commands from a new tool in your bioinformatics analysis: